giochajon/evolveu-python/comp930/readme.txt

-The boundaries for the neiborhoods are present in the census data, I will identify the center of the area by averaging the latitudes and longitudes and use it as a point of reference the Python script to transform the coordinates for these boundaries is the multip.py
+The boundaries for the neiborhoods are present in the census data, I will identify the center of the area by averaging the latitudes and longitudes and use it as a point of reference the Python script with the functions to transform the coordinates for these boundaries is the multip.py

+The python script that populates the google coordinates and the center is cgydata_neighcoords.py